Scott Lawton (boxer)

-Scott Lawton is an English professional boxer who has competed in the lightweight and super featherweight divisions.
+Scott Lawton (born 23 August 1976) is an English former professional boxer who has competed in the lightweight and super featherweight divisions.
 He comes from Stoke-on-Trent, is a two-time English lightweight champion and has challenged for the full British and Commonwealth lightweight titles as well as the full European super featherweight title.

 Professional career

 Lawton's professional debut came in September 2001 with a win overs Dave Hinds at the Elephant & Castle Center in Southwark.
 He fought nine more times (winning 9 and losing 1) before being given the chance to fight for his first professional title in June 2004.
 The title on the line was the Midlands Area lightweight belt and he claimed the belt with a 10-round points win over experienced journeyman Carl Allen at the Octagon Center in Sheffield.
 He would defend the belt only once in May 2006 when he beat Baz Carey at the King's Hall in Stoke.
 Between the Allen and Carey fights he fought eight times, winning six times with one draw and a defeat to Alan Temple.